King Benjamin's Sermon:

 A Manual for Discipleship

-Perhaps I should have been more careful in selecting the title of this talk.
+I should have been more careful in selecting the title of this talk.
 Using the word manual suggests something stodgy and very lengthy, which this sermon clearly is not.
-King Benjamin’s sermon is anything but stodgy and lengthy, especially with phrases like “lively . . . guilt” and “bright testimony” (Mosiah 2:38; 3:24) and with inspired interrogatories like “Are we not all beggars?”
+King Benjamin’s sermon is anything but stodgy and lengthy, especially with what phrases like “lively . . . guilt” and “bright testimony” (Mosiah 2:38; 3:24) signify, and with inspired interrogatories like “Are we not all beggars?”
 (Mosiah 4:19).

 Almost fifty years ago, I arrived at the mission home in Toronto, Canada.
 The first assignment given to all of us who arrived, by what seemed to me a very stern mission president, Octave W. Ursenbach, was to memorize and recite orally and in unison Mosiah 2:20—25.
 I could not appreciate back then the significance of what we were reciting.
 Furthermore, the ending words of that particular selection about how even the dust of the earth from which we were created belongs to him who created us also seemed quite stern.
 But it didn’t take long for me to appreciate and love that stern mission president and to love those stern words of Benjamin, words that were just what I needed as I came home from World War II as a first sergeant in the infantry after the battle at Okinawa and many months in the Pacific.